chickensouple/chickensouple.github.io/content/posts/einstein_notation/index.md

 $$ {\color{green}\text{bc}}\text{,} {\color{violet}\text{ca}} \rightarrow {\color{red}\text{ba}}$$

+Note: Numpy explicit mode happens when an arrow "->" is in the expression.
+If it is not, these rules do not apply.
+I would recommend always using numpy explicit mode.

 Here are some basic rules to remember this notation:
 - Free indices are explicitly defined after the arrow (->).